BreckenLusk/JailbreakMe-UI/README.md

 # JailbreakMe UI Template
 Currently, this is a fuctional webkit exploit for iOS 10.3.x.
-Users may fork this and create their own JailbreakMe styled exploit in the future with this template.
+This can be used to create your own JailbreakMe in the future.

 ### Credits